Algebra II Workbook For Dummies Cheat Sheet

-Irrational numbers.
-Irrational numbers are the opposite of rational numbers.
+Irrational numbers: Irrational numbers are real numbers that are not rational numbers.
 An irrational number cannot be written as a fraction, and decimal values for irrationals never end and never have a nice pattern to them.
 For example, pi, with its never-ending decimal places, is irrational.

-Odd numbers.
-An odd number is one that does not divide evenly by two, such as 1, 3, 5, and 7.
+Odd numbers: An odd number is one that does not divide evenly by 2, such as 1, 3, 27, and 485.

 You can see the rule here, in the second line, in terms of the coefficients that are created using combinations.
 The powers on a start with n and decrease until the power is zero in the last term.
-That’s why you don’t see an a in the last term — it’s really a zero.
+That’s why you don’t see an a in the last term — it’s a0, which is really a 1.
 The powers on b increase from b0 until the last term, where it’s bn.
 Notice that the power of b matches k in the combination.

 Use the Properties of Proportions to Simplify Fractions

-The properties of proportions come in useful when solving equations involving fractions.
-When you can, change an equation with fractions in it to a proportion for ease in solving.
+In algebra, the properties of proportions come in handy when solving equations involving fractions.
+When you can, change an algebraic equation with fractions in it to a proportion for easy solving.

 A proportion is an equation involving two ratios (fractions) set equal to each other.
-The equation
+The following equation is a proportion:

 so it’s fairly easy to see how this statement is true.

 Proportions have some interesting, helpful, and easy-to-use properties.
-For example, in the proportion
+For example, in the following proportion,

 The reciprocals are equal (you can flip the fractions):